Toque macaque: Predators

-Wild cats (leopards and fishing cats) and Indian rock python are the main predators of this species.
+Leopards and Indian rock pythons are the main predators of this species.

+Suspected or confirmed predators of toque macaques include forest eagle owls, grey-headed fish eagles, white-bellied sea eagles, and Brahminy kites.

 Conservation

 The toque macaque is listed as Endangered by the International Union for the Conservation of Nature (IUCN) due to habitat destruction and hunting, and also for the pet trade.
 Much of the original forested habitat of the toque macaque has been lost, between 1956 and 1993 50% of Sri Lanka's forest cover was destroyed.
 Plantations and fuel wood collection have been the main drivers of habitat lost.

-Toque macaques were also used by both Sri Lanka Army and Tamil Tigers as target practice during the Sri Lankan Civil War.
+Pushed out of forest habitat, toque macaques are considered a "menace" by farmers.
+They were used by both Sri Lanka Army and Tamil Tigers as target practice during the Sri Lankan Civil War.
+The Sri Lankan government proposed exporting 100,000 monkeys to China but scrapped the effort after conservationists and zoologists protested.
+In 2023, the government issued shotguns to farmers to stop the monkeys from raiding their crops and, when that failed to have an impact, began experimenting with implanting IUDs in females to stop them from reproducing.

 Both subspecies M. s. aurifrons and M. s. sinica are kept as pets.

-Antibody prevalence

-In an experiment, serum samples taken from toque macaque individuals at Polonnaruwa were examined for antibodies to Toxoplasma gondii by the modified agglutination test.
-There was no evidence of maternal transmission of antibodies or congenital toxoplasmosis.
-None of the infected macaques died within 1 year after sampling.
-Toxoplasma gondii infection was closely linked to human environments where domestic cats were common.
-Although infection with T. gondii has been noted in several species of Asian primates, this is the first report of T. gondii antibodies in toque macaques.